real-br/ImmoBotV2/README.md

 # ImmoBotV2

 ## ToDo

 - [ ] Add filter on postal code for JAM properties
+- [ ] Align database structures
-- [ ] Migrate ERA scraper & Lecobel scraper to use db instead of json
+- [ ] Add a date added field & type of listing (Buy / Rent) in db structure
+- [ ] Add the search filter option for Immoweb
-- [ ] Add more sources
+- [ ] Add differentiation buy / sell for Immoweb